 Phytochemicals are naturally occurring plant chemicals that can have protective qualities for human health.
 There are more than 1000 types of known Phytochemicals and more are being discovered .

-A few of the popular ones relevant from dietary perspective are carotenoids, folate, vitamin C, vitamin E, selenium, flavonoids and various other naturally-occurring plant substances .
+A few of the popular ones relevant from a dietary perspective are carotenoids, folate, vitamin C, vitamin E, selenium, flavonoids and various other naturally occurring plant substances .

 Some phytochemicals and plant nutrients have the power to diffuse potential carcinogens (cancer-causing substances) and destroy them before they can cause DNA damage that may lead to cancer .

-Other phytochemicals seem to make it easier for the body to make repairs at the cellular level, and the remaining may help stop cancer cells from reproducing .
+Other phytochemicals seem to make it easier for the body to make repairs at the cellular level, and the remaining may help stop the deadly cells from reproducing .

 Antioxidants are chemical substances found naturally in many foods.
 Many Phytochemicals work as Anti-oxidants.